pulumi/pulumi-hugo/themes/default/content/case-studies/atlassian.md

 ---
-title_tag: Bitbucket Cloud | Case Studies
+title_tag: Atlassian Bitbucket Cloud | Case Studies
-title: "Bitbucket: Increasing Developer Productivity"
+title: "Atlassian: Increasing Developer Productivity"
 description: |
     Atlassian Bitbucket used Pulumi to make it easier and faster for its developers to use cloud infrastructure and reduced developers' time spent on maintenance by 50%.